Here is one amazing tip to get your toddler listening.

 In short, they just don’t think like us, They are:

 - Driven by their emotional brain.

 They don’t understand you can’t go slow in a swing and high at the same time.
 I mean, they TRULY believe Father Christmas can fly around the world in one night delivering presents.

 What to do.

-- “You want your peas to be the other side of your plate.”
+- “You wish your peas were on the other side of your plate.”

 - “Oh Boy!
-You really want that beaker.. and we left it at Grandmas.”
+You really want that cup… and we left it at Grandmas.”